paulmojicatech/chat-genie/README.md

-# Integreate OpenAI Inside of Angular App
+# Integrate OpenAI Inside of Angular App

 ## Overview
 Generative AI is all the rage today.
 It seems we can't go a day without hearing about AI, especially in the tech industry.
 OpenAI is a big reason why.
 OpenAI provides an API to leverage their trained models.
 One of the most popular access they provide is access to their LLMs (large language models).